In early December 2011, I wrote a quick-and-dirty guide to modern-day link baiting. In case you missed it, here’s a snapshot:

-Takeaway: Snagging that interview with a big blogger and then publishing it on your site will lead to high-quality links coming back to your site when the blogger mentions it and his audience will start to share it.
+Takeaway: Snagging that interview with a big blogger and then publishing it on your site will lead to high-quality links coming back to your site when the blogger mentions it and his or her audience starts sharing it.

 Tactic 5: Redesign your site with a good CSS design

 Do you have a beautiful design on your site?
-Do your website use CSS?
+Does your website use CSS?
 If not, you can order a new CSS design for your site.
-If you have a beautifully designed site using CSS you can then submit your site to galleries like Best Web Gallery, CSS Elite or CSS Mania.
+If you have a beautifully CSS-designed site, you can then submit your site to galleries like Best Web Gallery, CSS Elite or CSS Mania.

 Submission to these galleries is easy through the CSS Gallery List, which will submit to 100 galleries for $20.
 Or you can manually go to each gallery and submit your site for free.

-Takeaway: The benefit is obvious… if you get accepted to these galleries you’ll get a high-quality links back to your site.
+Takeaway: The benefit is obvious.
+If you get accepted to these galleries, you’ll get high-quality links back to your site.

 Tactic 6: Running contests